Posted December 20, 2012 | ♥ 19 Comments

 Mistake #2: No decorative touch.

 A mason jar looks so much prettier with a decorative touch!
-Wrap in twine and lace or add a tag, like these handmade chalkboard tags by JoBlake, of which I happen to adore.
+Wrap in twine and lace or add a tag.
 You can turn a mason jar centerpiece (with flowers) into a nighttime lantern by removing the flowers and adding an LED battery.
 Or, if you want to use the jars as an escort card + drinking glass in one, just add a tag with a name and table assignment.

 Mistake #3: Ordering the wrong size jar.

 If you’re offering mason jars as drinking glasses, one HUGE mistake is to order the wrong size.
 Too small, and guests will have to refill constantly.
 Too big and, well, guests will be pretty toasted.
 Find the happy middle with pint sized mason jars.
-As a guide, use quarts for vases, pints for drinks, and four oz. jars for favors.
-Here’s an example of a quart sized vase for reference…
+As a guide, use quart size for vases, pint for drinks, and jelly jars (4 oz.) for favors.
+Here’s an example of a quart sized jar-turned-vase for reference…